isavoj/MSC_VARUN/README.md

 ## Recommended Reading on B-Splines

-For an excellent review of B-splines and their properties, I recommend the materials provided by the University of Oslo.
+For a review of B-splines and their properties, I recommend the materials provided by the University of Oslo.
 The following chapters were particularly useful:

 - **[Chapter 1: Introduction to B-Splines](https://www.uio.no/studier/emner/matnat/ifi/nedlagte-emner/INF-MAT5340/v07/undervisningsmateriale/kap1.pdf)**: This chapter provides a foundational understanding of B-splines, including basic definitions and concepts.
 - **[Chapter 3: Properties of B-Splines](https://www.uio.no/studier/emner/matnat/ifi/nedlagte-emner/INF-MAT5340/v07/undervisningsmateriale/kap3.pdf)**: This chapter covers the detailed properties of B-splines, which were extensively used in this project.